Azure/azure-iot-device-ecosystem/Azure_Certified_Device/Get_Started_Templates/IoT-Plug-and-Play/template-plug-and-play-getstarted.md

 ---
 platform: {enter the OS name running on device}
 device: {enter your device name here}
-language: c
+language: {}
 ---

-Connect {enter your device name here} device to your Azure IoT Central Application
+Connect {enter your device name here} device to your Azure IoT services
 ===

 ---